DISCLAIMER:

 Whatever other planet is dear to your heart then let loose and imagine anything you could explore there.

-Maybe try not to jump on the bouncy gas castle of Jupiter, or do figure skating on Neptune, or play frisbee with the rings of Saturn, or surf the solar winds near Mercury, or go spelunking in the molten tunnels of Venus ...
+Maybe try not to jump on the bouncy gas castle of Jupiter, or glide across Neptune’s frozen stage in a figure-skating masterpiece, or become a true intergalactic daredevil scaling the cliffs of moons of Uranus, or play frisbee with the rings of Saturn, or surf the solar winds near Mercury, or defy gravity with a long distance jump on Pluto (called Plutonium Jump), or go spelunking in the molten tunnels of Venus ... or better yet, try every single one and make the universe your playground!

 Part III: The Neverending Story